ShridharBallal/shopnest/README.md

 ### git clone <repo-url>
 ### ./deploy.sh

-Redeploy / Update Application

-Only use the following steps when you deploy for the second time, or if you make changes to the application.
+### If you are redeploying or after making changes to the application:
 ### docker-compose down -v
 ### docker system prune -af
 ### ./deploy.sh